WikiLogic/Server/README.md

 -Currently this part is me thinking out loud.

 Main layout provides the main structure with angular.
+One SPA for viewing.
+Another SPA for editing.

+Can angular Ajax the html partials? / use express to bind som ethings and define public partials?

+views/
+	common/
+		navigation.hbs
+	viewer/  *i dub these applets*
+		index.hbs *The viewer SPA*
+		recent.hbs
+		popular.hbs
+		influential.hbs
+		changing.hbs
+	editor/
+		index.hbs *The editor SPA *